Islands (Scotland) Act 2018: Review of wards

 The Act requires islands to have wards with either one or two members and requires the boundaries of Argyll and Bute Council, Comhairle nan Eilean Siar, Highland Council, North Ayrshire Council, Orkney Islands Council, and Shetland Islands Council to be reviewed by the Local Government Boundary Commission for Scotland.

 Certain wards such as Ardrossan and Arran and Kilbirnie and Beith have been abolished and others such as Garnock Valley have been created due to the change in the requirements for boundaries.

 Marine area licences

 The Act allows island councils to manage "marine area licences" to manage economic activity in the sea bed.

 Additional powers requests

-The Act allows island councils to make "additional power requests" under regulations to be published by the Scottish Government - a draft Scottish statutory instrument must be published within one year of the Act receiving Royal assent, implementing the regulations for these requests.
+The act allows island councils to make "additional power requests" under regulations to be published by the Scottish Government – a draft Scottish statutory instrument must be published within one year of the act receiving royal assent, implementing the regulations for these requests.

-The published regulations are the Additional Powers Request (Scotland) Regulations 2019.
+The published regulations are the Additional Powers Request (Scotland) Regulations 2019 (SSI 2019/327).

 Further developments

 The Scottish Greens have supported increasing autonomy for Shetland up to the "Faroese Model".

-A conference, planned to be held in April, to discuss autonomy under the Act was cancelled.
+A conference, planned to be held in April, to discuss autonomy under the act was cancelled.

-The report on the implementation of the Act was published, and describes the Act as providing a "solid policy framework".
+The report on the implementation of the act was published, and describes the act as providing a "solid policy framework".

 The Scottish Government published a classification of the islands to improve data classification to support bespoke arrangements for the islands.